robdevops/finbot/README.md

 ### Requirements
 * Most features require a Sharesight paid plan, preferably with automatic trade imports, and an API key
 * Discord/Slack webhooks / Telegram bot user
-* The interactive bot requires a web server with domain name and matching certificate, plus the _gevent_ Python module
+* Interactive commands require a public web server with domain name and matching certificate to proxy the request to the bot.
 * Python ≥ 3.9
 * Python modules:
 ```